 - Acclaimed Flop: Got alright reviews for the most part, but audiences were turned off by the movie where it only grossed $17.8 million in the domestic box office.

 - All-Star Cast: Jennifer Lawrence, Javier Bardem, Ed Harris, Michelle Pfeiffer, Domhnall Gleeson and Kristen Wiig.

-- Big Name Fan: Martin Scorsese personally went to bat for the film, defending the film from critics, Cinemascore, and Rotten Tomatoes.
-As Scorsese noted, the "F" Score from Cinemascore is a distinction that mother! shared with movies by Robert Altman and Steven Soderbergh.
+- Big Name Fan: Martin Scorsese personally went to bat for the film, defending it from critics, Cinemascore, and Rotten Tomatoes.
+As Scorsese noted, the "F" rating from Cinemascore is a distinction that mother! shares with movies by Robert Altman and Steven Soderbergh.

 - Box Office Bomb: Budget, $30 million.
 Box office, $17,800,004 (domestic), $44,400,272 (worldwide).
 While it broke even thanks to the worldwide gross, it only grossed approximately $7.5 million domestically on its opening weekend.

 - Creator Backlash: Not towards the movie, but if her comments gave any indication, Jennifer Lawrence thinks the baby death was pushing it too far.